thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2017-05-16-ai-biometrics-vr-brain-surveillance.markdown

 ## Biometrics & Immersion: Three Views

-Join us on Wednesday, May 17, 2017 at ThoughtWorks, 99 Madison, New York, for [three views on Biometrics and Immersion in tech](https://www.meetup.com/volumetric/events/239639066/).
+Join us on Wednesday, May 17, 2017 at Thoughtworks, 99 Madison, New York, for [three views on Biometrics and Immersion in tech](https://www.meetup.com/volumetric/events/239639066/).
 Current resident hannes bend, along with residency directors Ellen Pearlman and Andrew McWilliams will share their experiences working with brain waves, blood-glucose levels, and meditation & breath, to discuss the future of the physical body and immersive art practices.
 This event is a part of the city-wide [Creative Tech Week](http://creativetechweek.nyc/).

 {% include image file='insulin.png'
    link='https://jahya.net/works/insulin/'